Jerseyville hostage situation ends in officer-involved shooting, ISP says

-JERSEYVILLE, Ill. — The Illinois State Police is investigating a hostage situation that ended in an officer-involved shooting in Jerseyville, Illinois.
+JERSEYVILLE, Ill. — Illinois State Police is investigating a hostage situation that ended in an officer-involved shooting in Jerseyville on Saturday.

-Officials say around 3:30 p.m. on Saturday, an unknown suspect entered a home in the 18000 block of US Route 67.
+At around 3:30 p.m., a man entered a home in the 18000 block of US Route 67 through an unlocked door with a shotgun.
 The stranger held a person inside the residence hostage for several hours, according to ISP.

+“The guy went out to maybe get a car started or something like that, and that’s when Brett my son’s roommate made a break," said homeowner Chris Sackmann.
+"He headed this direction and called from a cell phone, and the police got involved."

-The Jersey County Sherriff’s Department responded, and when deputies arrived on scene, they say someone fired shots at them from inside the home.
+The Jersey County Sherriff’s Department responded, and when deputies arrived on scene, they said someone fired shots at them from inside the home.
 The deputies returned fire.

-Officers entered to clear the residence.
-Shortly after, they found a deceased body.
+“They had I don’t know how many police cars out here but there were several," said Sackmann.
+"We came up here to talk to them and they said get out of here you may catch a stray bullet.”

-At this time, it is unknown if that person was struck by gunfire from officers.
+On Monday, police identified the suspect as 37-year-old James Izard of Alton.
+Officials said it is unclear if Izard was struck by gunfire from officers.

+"This is Jerseyville, and Jersey County, this doesn't happen in Jersey County," said Sackmann.
+"I guess things have changed."

 The investigation is ongoing.
-We will keep you updated as more information becomes available.
+This story will be updated as 5 On Your Side confirms more details.

 Resources for crime victims: